cagov/11ty-serverless-preview-mode/README.md

 ## Sample navigation ##
 - `https://[my-function-url]/` - Digest page.
 Display a list of all posts with the `preview` tag set.
 - `https://[my-function-url]/myfile.jpg` - Resource request.
-Will redirect (301) to the main site (`https://[real-url]/myfile.jpg`) to return live content.
+Will proxy content from the main site (`https://[real-url]/myfile.jpg`).
 This is how CSS and other content can be sent to the browser as relative links.
 - `https://[my-function-url]/?postid=123` - Render request.
 Will render the page using 11ty with Wordpress content from post #123.
 ## Assumptions ##
 - End users are using Wordpress to edit content.
 - Your project is using `wordpress-to-github` (Coming soon) or similiar tool for deploying Wordpress content to an 11ty project.

 ## Eleventy setup ##
 Use your existing 11ty build to provide all the template work required to render your preview.

+This package requires functionality available in Eleventy v1.0.0 - https://www.11ty.dev/docs/plugins/serverless/

 ### Preview mode page template ###
 Define a page in your 11ty input templates to customize how your pages are rendered.